How Stem Cells Can Help Sports-Related Injuries

 Pitcher Bartolo Colon has done it.
 So has golfer Tiger Woods and tennis player Rafael Nadal.
 If you’ve suffered a sports-related injury, you may be a candidate to undergo stem cell therapy, too.

-Platelet rich therapy (PRP) is a slightly different approach.
+Platelet-rich plasma therapy (PRP) is a slightly different approach.
 A centrifuge concentrates platelets from the patient’s own blood.
-Isolated platelets are then injected into the patient’s affected site to promote the healing process.
+Isolated platelets are then injected into the patient’s affected site to promote healing.

 “When we isolate the stem cells, we can isolate platelets at the same time,” Dr. Zanotti says.
 “There are some theories that a combination of the two may have an even more beneficial effect.”